🌕

 The only people whose eternal status depends on the household model are those who die before they can choose — infants, young children, the unborn.
 For everyone else, the same door is open regardless of parentage.
 "Whosoever believeth."

-VII.
+IX.
 What About the Proof Texts?

 Every time universal infant salvation is taught, the same verses come up.
 Let's look at each one carefully.